News & Announcements

 Here, the 'unsafe-inline', 'self', https:, and http: sources are supplied for backwards-compatibility purposes, and are ignored by browsers that support the strict-dynamic source list keyword.
 Modern browsers support strict-dynamic (CSP Level 3 in Chrome 52+, Edge 79+, Firefox 52+, and Safari 15.4+).

-To graduate from a Content-Security-Policy-Report-Only header to a Content-Security-Policy header, remove the 'unsafe-eval' source list keyword (present by default for easier adoption), or configure a custom report-uri, just change configuration values on the integration configuration page.
+To graduate from a Content-Security-Policy-Report-Only header to a Content-Security-Policy header, remove the 'unsafe-eval' source list keyword (present by default for easier adoption), or configure a custom report-uri, just change the configuration values for the extension under Site configuration > Build & Deploy > Content Security Policy.

 To gradually control the rollout of the nonce in your CSP while you monitor violation reports, you can set the CSP_NONCE_DISTRIBUTION environment variable to a value between 0 and 1.
 This value controls the percentage of traffic that would receive a transformed response containing the CSP nonce.